syncfusion-content/xamarin-docs/Xamarin/Chips/Types.md

 Download the complete sample [here](https://github.com/SyncfusionExamples/How-to-create-input-typed-chip-example-in-Xamarin.Forms).

+### CloseCommand

+The CloseCommand property is used to associate a command with an instance of SfChip CloseButton.
+This property is most often set with MVVM pattern to bind callbacks back into the ViewModel.

+N> The [`CloseCommand`] is supported only in `Input` type..
+The default value of [`CloseCommand`] is [null].

+### CloseButtonClicked

+The CloseButtonClicked event is triggered after a close button is clicked.
+You can get the current chip of removing chip.

+N> The [`CloseButtonClicked`] is supported only in `Input` type.

 ## Choice

 Allows users to select a single chip from a group of items.
 Selecting a chip will automatically deselect the previously selected chips.
 The selected chip color can be customized using the [`SelectedChipBackgroundColor`](https://help.syncfusion.com/xamarin/chips/customization#selectedchipbackgroundcolor) and [`SelectedChipTextColor`](https://help.syncfusion.com/xamarin/chips/customization#selectedchiptextcolor) properties.
 The `SelectedItem` property holds the instance of recently selected chip.